influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ---
-title: Backup and restore
+title: Backup and restore for InfluxDB OSS and InfluxDB Enterprise

 menu:
   influxdb_1_5:
+    name: Backup and restore
     weight: 30
     parent: administration
 ---

 ## Overview

-New in version 1.5, the InfluxDB `backup` utility provides:
+Starting in version 1.5, the InfluxDB `backup` utility provides:

 * Option to run backup and restore functions on an online, or live, database.
 * Backup and restore functions for single or multiple databases, along with optional filtering based on data point timestamps.
-* Supports data imports from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
+* Data imports from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
-* Generate backup files that can be imported into an InfluxDB Enterprise database.
+* Backup files that can be imported into an InfluxDB Enterprise database.

-> ***Note:*** The offline backup and restore functions provided in InfluxDB versions 1.4 and earlier are retained in version 1.5 without change, and are detailed in [Backward compatible offline backup and restore](#backup-compatible-offline-backup-and-restore).
+> ***Note:*** The offline backup and restore functions provided in InfluxDB versions 1.4 and earlier are retained in version 1.5 without change, and are detailed in [Backward compatible offline backup and restore](#backup-compatible-offline-backup-and-restore--legacy-format).

 > ***Note:*** Prior to version 1.5, the InfluxDB OSS `backup` utility created  backup file formats, now referred to as the _legacy_ format, that were incompatible with the InfluxDB Enterprise version.
 This legacy format is fully supported in the new `backup` utility as input for the new online restore function.
 If you are creating new backup processes, InfluxData recommends using the new InfluxDB Enterprise-compatible backup format, which uses less disk space and provides a clear transfer path for data between the InfluxDB Enterprise and InfluxDB OSS versions.

-<h2 id="online">Enterprise-compatible online backup and restore</h2>

-<h3 id="remoteconn">Configuring remote connections</h3>
+## Online backup and restore (for InfluxDB OSS and InfluxDB Enterprise)

+### Configuring remote connections

 The online backup and restore processes execute over a TCP connection to the database.

 **To enable the port for the backup and restore service:**

-1. At the root level of the InfluxDB config file, uncomment the [`bind-address` configuration setting](/influxdb/v1.4/administration/config/#bind-address-127-0-0-1-8088) on the remote node.
+1. At the root level of the InfluxDB config file (`influxdb.conf`), uncomment the [`bind-address` configuration setting](/influxdb/v1.4/administration/config/#bind-address-127-0-0-1-8088) on the remote node.

 2. Update the `bind-address` value to `<remote-node-IP>:8088`